Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

-A limited number of tickets are on sale from Monday 12th April to Sunday 16th May.
-So we suggest you book in advance and familiarise yourself with the coronavirus safety measures in place.
+A limited number of tickets are on sale for each week, so we suggest you book in advance and familiarise yourself with the coronavirus safety measures in place.

 Find out more about The Heights of Abraham and purchase your tickets here

 There is a full day’s worth of activities at Chatsworth house – a fun-filled Midlands day out for the whole family.
 This beautiful historical house is a sight to behold, surrounded by stunning natural scenery with plenty of land for little ones to run around on.